YASSP

 removed for Solaris8 in beta#16).

-* Attempt to prevent and log stack-smashing attacks
+- Other settings: * Attempt to prevent and log stack-smashing attacks

 set noexec_user_stack=1